Tarka Raj Bhatta

 Profile

-Tarka was a joint PhD student at Deakin University (based at Geelong Centre for Emerging Infectious Diseases (GCEID)) and University of Copenhagen in Denmark.
+Prior to 2022, Tarka was a joint PhD student at Deakin University (based at Geelong Centre for Emerging Infectious Diseases (GCEID)) and University of Copenhagen in Denmark.
+He was an APPRISE student and his PhD thesis title was: Detection and characterisation of animal influenza and other viruses.
+His PhD Supervisors were Professor Soren Alexandersen and Dr Anthony Chamings.

 Tarka also has a BSc in Microbiology and an MSc in Biotechnology from Tribhuvan University, Nepal.